This page contains affiliate links. Please read our disclosure for more info.

 - Merrell Moab 2 GTX hiking shoes – I have had positive experiences with Merrell shoes in the past but made the rookie error of ordering these online.
 They were heavier and stiffer than I expected.
 I had seven weeks to wear them in but although they softened up, I never stopped getting blisters.
 I only had one major blister on the hike (which compeed helped with) but two painful black toenails and my feet were in a lot of pain at the end of each day.
 It’s possible I should have gone up a size but they felt too big at first.
 The waterproofing did work well.

 - Capri leggings (Athleta) – Comfy with useful side pockets.
 It got a bit cold for short trousers from Day 3.
+Read more about them in my women’s travel pants post.

-- Long leggings (Lapasa) – I wore these for the second half of the trip when it was chillier.
+- Long leggings – I wore these for the second half of the trip when it was chillier.
 They were inexpensive on Amazon and were comfortable and quick drying (I didn’t bother wearing my waterproofs on the last day in light rain).
 They lack pockets (except for a tiny one in the waistband) but this wasn’t an issue as I had pockets in my fleece, waterproof, and waistband of my daypack.

 - 3 technical t-shirts – Two of these were Mountain Warehouse Agra t-shirts which I bought inexpensively in the sale.
 They feel like cotton—soft and comfortable—but are quick-drying and moisture wicking.
 As it wasn’t too hot I could wear each for two days without needing to wash them and didn’t find them smelly.